BroadleafCommerce/BroadleafCommerce/README.md

 ## Broadleaf Commerce Community Edition (CE)

 Broadleaf Commerce CE is an e-commerce framework written entirely in Java and leveraging the Spring framework.
 It is targeted at facilitating the development of enterprise-class, commerce-driven sites by providing a robust data model, services and specialized tooling that take care of most of the "heavy lifting" work.
 To accomplish this goal, we have developed the core platform based on the key feature sets required by world-class online retailers.
 We've also taken extra steps to guarantee interoperability with today's enterprise by utilizing standards wherever possible and incorporating best-of-breed, open-source software libraries.
+Broadleaf CE and EE are architected as a traditional unified codebase that share a core dependency across a `site` and `admin` deployment.
+If you are looking for a microservices based architecture, check out our [Microservices Edition](https://developer.broadleafcommerce.com/)

 ## Editions

 There are three editions of Broadleaf:
 - Broadleaf Commerce Community Edition (CE) - open source under a dual licence format with both fair use and commercial restrictions.
 See dual license below for more details.
 - Broadleaf Commerce Enterprise Edition (EE) - source available under a commercial license.
 Built on top of Broadleaf's open core platform, this edition includes additional features and support for B2C, B2B, Multi-Tenant, and Marketplace use cases.
 - Broadleaf Commerce Microservices Edition - source available under a commercial license.
-This next generation platform provides a [microservice enablement framework](https://www.broadleafcommerce.com/product/microservice-architecture) consisting of headless commerce APIs that support many enterprise use cases.
+This next generation platform provides a [microservice enablement framework](https://developer.broadleafcommerce.com/architecture) consisting of headless commerce APIs that support many enterprise use cases.
 Please [contact us](http://broadleafcommerce.com/contact) or sign up for a [Developer Evaluation](https://www.broadleafcommerce.com/developer-evaluation) for more information.

 ## CE Dual License